alanhon125/e-commerce_recommend/README.md

 # e-commerce purchase item recommendation
 a simple e-commerce recommendation system powered with AI (Neural Collaborative Filtering (NCF))

-Before you start, please download and unzip the dataset from Kaggle below: https://www.kaggle.com/datasets/mkechinov/ecommerce-purchase-history-from-electronics-store/versions/1/data
+Before you start, please download the .ipynb, dataset from Kaggle and unzip the file from below link (P.S.: please keep all files in the same directory):

+https://www.kaggle.com/datasets/mkechinov/ecommerce-purchase-history-from-electronics-store/versions/1/data

 This is a dataset of purchase from April 2020 to November 2020 from a large home appliances and electronics online store.